What Happens if a Battery is Connected to the AC Supply?

 Connecting a 12V DC Battery to 12V AC

-Lowering the level of AC voltage doesn’t mean that it will act like a DC or charge the battery.
-The same charging and discharging and frequent chemical reactions will occur on both terminals of the battery with no storage charge at all.
+Lowering the AC voltage does not make it behave like DC, nor will it charge a battery.
+The same charging and discharging actions will continue, causing frequent chemical reactions at both terminals of the battery, with no actual storage of energy taking place.

 For example: